usds/uswds-jekyll/README.md

 $ gulp update
 ```

 `npm install` will update USWDS files (and any other dependencies, too) in `node_modules`.
-Double check that updates haven't changed paths referenced in `assets/stylesheets/application.scss`.

 `gulp update` copies fonts, images, JS, and builds SASS.
 It skips the `copy-uswds-setup` portion of `gulp init`, which would overwrite existing theme settings in `assets/uswds-theme`.
+Check that USWDS updates haven't altered the setup of theme files.
+Double check that updates haven't changed paths referenced in `assets/stylesheets/application.scss`.

 ### Reset USWDS